Workplace Hazard Awareness

 • Providing generic answers without relating them to a real or simulated workplace context.

 • Misconception: 'Teamwork means everyone does the same thing.'
 Correction: Effective teamwork involves different roles and contributions.
-You need to show you can collaborate, listen, and support others, not just work alongside them.
+You need to understand how to cooperate and communicate, not just do the same tasks.

 Frequently Asked Questions